Articles & Videos

 Committing to a long-term approach

-While Mount Pritchard’s staff have already seen major improvements since using Sound Waves, they understand that spelling success requires a long-term strategy, which is why they’ll continue to invest in maintaining a whole-school approach and undertake professional development.
+While Mount Pritchard’s staff have already seen major improvements since using Sound Waves Literacy, they understand that spelling success requires a long-term strategy, which is why they’ll continue to invest in maintaining a whole-school approach and undertake professional development.

 ‘I have seen the majority of students make big improvements each year since starting with the program – particularly with my own children,’ said the teacher of class KD.